 The three pathways outlined in the diagram are not intended to function in isolation; rather, they are mutually reinforcing pillars of an integrated carbon market architecture – able to enhance investment signals, expand financing opportunities, and ensure that all efforts contribute coherently toward the cost-effective achievement of Brazil’s NDC.
 They would ideally fit into the time frame of the initial phases of implementation of the SBCE, and are intended to remain dynamic, evolving alongside the implementation of sectoral allocation plans and other regulatory developments.
 As such, they are particularly relevant to the current context of the country, while allowing for adjustments as market conditions, technologies and policies evolve.

 Pathway 1 positions the SBCE as a high-integrity compliance system that can also serve as a quality label for scaling voluntary market activities domestically.
-Pathway 2 focuses on using Article 6 more specifically for high-cost mitigation in hard-to-abate sectors, enabling technology transfer and attracting international finance.
+Pathway 2 focuses on using Article 6 for mitigation in hard-to-abate sectors, enabling technology transfer and attracting international finance.
 Pathway 3 leverages Article 6 for nature-based solutions removals under a streamlined approach, where revenues from authorization fees would be reinvested to support deforestation reduction and further large-scale restoration efforts.
+Export of ITMOs along with Brazilian exports subject to international Carbon Border Adjustments (CBAs) can be a further pathway to be eventually discussed in future phases of this study.